Many of us will be considering thoughtful gifts for caregivers soon – and for a good reason. Caregivers love our family as much as we do.

 In contrast, if a ‘bath’ isn’t a good fit for your caregiver, perhaps pampering hardworking hands and feet is a better fit. (#paid link)

 Gifts that Bring Happiness, Pleasure & Joy

 While you can’t change the situation, you can make the situation more pleasurable.
 Here are some ideas to bring a smile to the face to any caregiver.

 Caregiver Gift Basket Ideas

 Picking a theme helps make it easier to come up with ideas, but just about anything (big or small) can work in a gift basket.
-TIP: sometimes it helps to buy the items before you buy the basket!
+TIP: sometimes it helps to buy the items before you buy the empty basket!

 - Multiple pampering items like a foot spa, pedicure supplies, a gift card for a pedicure, warm fuzzy socks, lotion, and a gift card to a shoe store.